Application Triggers

 When making a request to this endpoint, you must include an event_type which matches the one configured in your application's trigger settings.
 This will be used to associate the event to the appropriate trigger for a given application.
 For example, you might have an external service that manages contacts.
 This service might send an event_type of contact_added when new contacts are added, or contact_deleted when contacts are removed.

 You also must specify the application object associated with the trigger by sending an object named app_object that contains either an id or ext_link property.
 Workflows triggered by this event will be run on conversations with that object attached.
-The indicated object must be owned by the same application as the trigger.
+The application object and application trigger must be configured in the same app.

 For the ext_link, you can supply any URL that matches the application object's pattern (for example, if your application matches on URLs structured as https://example.com/<Digits>, then you can send https://example.com/1234 or https://example.com/89394 etc. as the ext_link value.
-On the other hand, the id can be found by looking at the links object of a conversation (note: not the _links object) with the attached application object, identifying the link that corresponds to the application object, and then noting its ID.
+On the other hand, the id can be found by looking at the links object of a conversation (note: not the _links object) that has the attached application object, identifying the link that corresponds to the application object, and then noting the link id.

 POST /applications/<application_uid>/events HTTP/1.1